Can you guess the subject that is the most written about in the internet marketing niche?

 Then click on “Add Keywords.”

-And enter the keywords that you want to track in the “keywords” box.
-You can change track keywords in a city/zip code or in multiple countries and search engines.
+And enter the keyword phrases that you want to track in the “keywords” box.
+You can change track key phrases in a city/zip code or in multiple countries and search engines.

-Once you add some keywords, you’ll get the ranking on your dashboard.
+Once you add some keyword phrases, you’ll get the search engine rankings on your dashboard.

-You can click on the graph icon to visualize your ranking changes over time.
+You can click on the graph icon to visualize your search engine rankings change over time.

-And, you can also set rules to get notified of keyword ranking changes.
+And, you can also set rules to get notified of keyword phrases ranking changes.

-SERPFOX can also track mobile and tablet keyword rankings.
+SERPFOX can also track mobile and tablet keyword phrase rankings.

-Content promotion is the most essential part of any SEO strategy.
-Buzzbundle is a time saving tool for finding your target audience and engaging in conversations related to specific keywords.
+Content promotion is the most essential part of any search engine optimization strategy.
+Buzzbundle is a time saving tool for finding your target audience and engaging in conversations related to specific keyword phrases.